Complements enterprise IT energy conservation and environmental efforts. |

 |

-Our approach and system helps IT departments contribute to a corporation’s bottom line by acting as a producer and not only a consumer of resources. |
+Our approach and system helps IT departments contribute to a corporations bottom line by acting as a producer and not only a consumer of resources. |

 |

-Flexible TGS server deployment options - from tactical to strategic upgrade paths to the TGS system so savings can be realized. |
+Flexible TGS server deployment options - from tactical to strategic upgrade paths to a TGS based data center so savings can be realized in a controlled and managed method. |